 He was born to Ethiopian immigrants but was raised by his mother and grandmother, leading to his most used themes of escapism and life challenges in his music.

-He uploaded three songs to Youtube in 2010, which would soon become a part of his debut album Trilogy (2012) with the Universal Republic record label.
+He uploaded three songs to Youtube in 2010, which soon became a part of his debut album Trilogy (2012) with the Universal Republic record label.

-He would go on to release multiple top ten hits like “Love Me Harder” and “Earned It” and earn multiple Grammy awards for Best Urban Contemporary Album.
+He would go on to release multiple top ten hits like “Earned It,” “Can’t Feel My Face,” and “The Hills,” and earn multiple Grammy awards for Best Urban Contemporary Album.

 15. Bob Marley

-Bob Marley was a Jamaican singer and songwriter mainly known as one of the earliest pioneers and influential figures in the reggae music sector.
+Robert Nesta Marley, better known as Bob Marley, was a Jamaican singer and songwriter, mainly known as one of the earliest pioneers and influential figures in the reggae music sector.

-At 14, he left home to pursue a career in music, eventually forming a group named the Teenagers which would later be dubbed as the Wailers.
-The group released Catch a Fire which shot them to stardom outside of Jamaica.
+At 14, he left home to pursue a career in music, eventually forming a group named the Teenagers, which would later be dubbed the Wailers.
+The group released Catch a Fire, which shot them to stardom outside of Jamaica.

-His most popular record, Exodus, gifted reggae lovers with classic hits like “Jamming” and “One Love.”
+Marley’s most popular record, Exodus, gifted reggae lovers with classic hits like “Jamming,” “One Love,” and “Is This Love.”
 The lyrical message and power of his music live on, even after his tragic death in 1981.

 16. Lionel Richie

-Towards the end of the 80s, increasing attention on Richie propelled him to embark on a solo career, which would dominate the scene with top hits like “All Night Long (All Night” and “Hello.”
+Toward the end of the 1980s, increasing attention on Richie propelled him to embark on a solo career, which would dominate the scene with top hits like “All Night Long (All Night),” “Hello,” and “Endless Love.”

-He continued playing his most timeless hits in cities globally and offering his expertise to contestants on the singing show American Idol.
+Richie has continued playing his most timeless hits in cities globally and offering his expertise to contestants on the singing show American Idol.
+In 2022, he was inducted into the Rock and Roll Hall of Fame as well as the Black Music and Entertainment Walk of Fame.

 17. Louis Armstrong